-Melissa Fabian, an art educator for 35 years, holds a Bachelor of Science in art education from Edinboro University and a Master of Education from Duquesne University.
+Melissa Fabian has been an art educator for 35 years, holds a Bachelor of Science in art education from Edinboro University and a Master of Education from Duquesne University.
 She is the owner of Wild Rose Landscape Design.

 Jessica Graves, the founder of Una Biologicals, is an herbalist and healer at heart.
 Having studied plants and their uses for more than 20 years, she loves sharing traditional herbal knowledge and empowering people to take charge of their own health and wellness through her work.